Liberals take wait-and-see approach with federal budget

 But the big-ticket item in that innovation strategy remains the money set aside to develop clusters for “highly innovative industries” – and it’s remarkable that even now, in the second budget announcing the same initiative, there’s only a vague description of what those clusters will look like.

-For the rest: the new money was mostly small dollars spread to many places, often more symbolic than focused.
+For the rest: The new money was mostly small dollars spread to many places, often more symbolic than focused.
 The budget argues teaching kids science, technology, engineering and math is important, but Ottawa’s initiative is to put $1.5-million over five years into a teaching award.
 Alberta’s resource sector is suffering, so Ottawa will give the province a one-time payment of $30-million.
 Those aren’t sums to get to the heart of the problem.
 Mr. Morneau spent a lot of this budget puttering around the house doing odd jobs.

 If economic growth improves, it will work out: public anxiety will ease, the deficit will shrink.
-If things go wrong, if President Trump whacks trade or the economy falters, the deficit will smash through Mr. Morneau’s constraints, and then the Liberals will face only bad options.
+If things go wrong, if Mr. Trump whacks trade or the economy falters, the deficit will smash through Mr. Morneau’s constraints, and then the Liberals will face only bad options.
 For now, with this budget, the Liberals wait and see.Report Typo/Error

 Follow @camrclarkon Twitter: